tirkarp/covid19-resource-library/mobility/facebook/README.md

 Each map (at a specific data at a specific time) will be its own `.csv` file.
 You can search for all available Disease Prevention Maps on the [GeoInsights Portal][1].
 Data for coronavirus maps are usually updated three times a day at 0000hr, 0800hr and 1600hr.

-Unofficial quick start guide on how to understand Disease Prevention Maps data can be found on [this GitHub repo](https://github.com/syjia/fbcolocation). (cr.
+[Unofficial quick start guide](https://github.com/syjia/fbcolocation) on how to understand Disease Prevention Maps data is available. (cr.
 Shenyue Jia from Chapman University)

+Read the [paper](https://research.fb.com/wp-content/uploads/2019/04/iscram19_camera_ready.pdf) underlying this Disease Prevention Maps.

 ### Movement Maps